dgsasha/qualia-gtk-theme/README.md

 <summary>

 #### Debian base <= 'bullseye' or Ubuntu base <= 20.04
+*Includes some Ubuntu based distros like Zorin OS.*

+*The GNOME Shell theme will not work on distros this old.*

 </summary>

-*Includes some Ubuntu based distros like Zorin OS*
 ```
 sudo apt-get install sassc git ninja-build python3-pip gnome-shell-extensions
 ```
 ```
 sudo pip install meson ninja
 ```
 **If using GNOME, also run this and then log out and log back in:**
 ```
 sudo apt-get install gnome-shell-extensions
 ```